wdhongtw/vscode-gpg-indicator/README.md

 When you click the indicator, you will be prompted for passphrase to unlock the key.

+### Passphrase Cache

+In [VS Code 1.53](https://code.visualstudio.com/updates/v1_53#_secrets-api), the [`SecretStorage` api](https://code.visualstudio.com/api/references/vscode-api#ExtensionContext.secrets) was introduced to provide a securely and persistent storage for secrets, information that is sensitive.

+You can enable the `gpgIndicator.enableSecurelyPassphraseCache` option to opt-in, if so your passphrase will be cached in the secret storage once you unlock your key.

+When your passphrase is cached, your key will be unlocked automatically, so you don't have to manually unlock it.

+You can manage your cached passphrase by listing, deleting some or clearing all.
+When you disable the option, the whole cache will be cleared automatically.

 ## Requirements

 - Linux environment (It's not been tested on other platform)